christophlehmann/localization_handling/Readme.md

 * A "Localization flag" triggers the localization dialog
   * It respects/unifies [PageLayoutView - Allow to disable copy- / translate- buttons](https://docs.typo3.org/c/typo3/cms-core/master/en-us/Changelog/9.0/Feature-76910-PageLayoutViewAllowToDisableCopyTranslateButtons.html)
   * It checks if target language is in copy or translation mode and disables copy/translation to prevent "mixed mode"
+  * Further improvement: Skip dialog if only one possibility (copy/translate) is possibly.
+New would be the creation of a copy of that element.

 ![LocalizationWizard](/Documentation/Images/localization_copy_wizard_in_listview.png)

 #### Further possibilities which may lead to mixed content

 In the "edit view" there is the language navigation.
-My idea ist to replace it with
+My idea is to replace it with

 * "flag buttons" with an arrow to jump to the target language
 * "flag buttons" with a + which creates a new translation